ngtr6788/keycards/README.md

 There are things that I really want to add (a wishlist, if you will):

-- Rework the parameter on the Flashcard "API" (maybe include Redux?)
+- Rework the parameter on the Flashcard "API"
+  - Learn Redux.
+(DONE?)
+  - Improved on the Flashcard "API" (DONE!)
 - Revamp the help screen.
 It sucks.
 I know.
+(A little better)
 - Learn Bootstrap and integrate it with this app.
+(DONE!
+EASY)
 - Somehow, find a way to integrate Leitner system or add a learn option or something.
 - Add more tests probably related to the specific types of flashcards, apparently.
 - What the heck are those back end stuff?
 Teach me.
 - Add way to custom-build flashcard decks.
+(Working on it)